Contentful Personalization & Analytics

 • Choosing the application Contentful locale from routes, request context, i18n state, or native app state.

-• Passing the Contentful locale to CDA/CPA requests.
+• Passing the Contentful locale to manual CDA and CPA requests or SDK-managed contentful.js fetching.

-• Passing the SDK Experience/event locale through top-level SDK locale, provider locale, native config locale, or Node forRequest({ locale }).
+• Passing the SDK Experience/event locale through top-level SDK locale, provider locale, Next.js createNextjsAppRouterOptimization({ locale }), Pages Router getServerSideOptimizationProps(), lower-level Next.js getNextjsServerOptimizationData({ locale }), Next.js ESR getNextjsEsrOptimizationData({ locale }), native config locale, native setLocale, or Node forRequest({ locale }).

 • Keeping localized content cache keys distinct.